Esri/geodev-hackerlabs/develop/locate_turf_leaflet.md

 > ### 5.
 Now we just need to draw the one we got back and pan the map.

-Last, lets refresh the symbology of the features in the map to make sure the match is displayed [`featureLayer.setStyle()`](http://esri.github.io/esri-leaflet/api-reference/layers/feature-layer.html).
+Last, lets refresh the symbology of the features in the map to make sure the match is displayed using [`featureLayer.setStyle()`](http://esri.github.io/esri-leaflet/api-reference/layers/feature-layer.html).

 ![step-4](./html5_query_step_4_leaflet.png)